hgoldfish/qtblockingqueue/README.md

 * bool remove(const T &e);

     Remove the elelemt `e` from the queue.
-This function never block the current thread.
+This function never blocks the current thread.

 * bool isEmpty() const;